austincrim/austincrim.com/src/content/posts/web-storage.md

 ---
 title: "Every way to store data in the browser"
 lede: "The browser can store data now.
 Like a lot of data."
-datePublished: 2024-08-01
+datePublished: 2025-05-06
-draft: true
+draft: false
 ---

 # Why

 I think you should store data in your user's browser.
 Or at least consider it.

 Many web apps today introduce latency, errors, and slow interactions in order to pass tiny blobs of JSON back and forth from a server.
+These packets are usually in the 10s of kilobytes.

+The browser can store **gigabytes** of data.

-These packets are usually in the 10s kilobytes.
-TODO insert example.
-I want you to consider whether that architecture is always the right choice for your entire app.
-While reading this (and you will read to the end, right?), think about the experiences you could build if the relevant data was always at your fingertips.
+Does that architecture make sense for all of your app's data?
+While reading this, think about the experiences you could build if your app's data was already in your browser.

 You might be thinking, "this just sounds like another caching layer", and you would be right!
 Good job.
 It might sound difficult to manage, but come on, how hard can cache invalidation be?